aitoroses/floxide/docs/adrs/0028-version-bump-workflow-improvements.md

 The Flowrs framework uses GitHub Actions for CI/CD, including a workflow for version bumping that automates the process of updating version numbers across the workspace.
 This workflow uses `cargo-workspaces` to coordinate version changes and creates Git tags for releases.

-We've encountered an issue where the version bump workflow fails with the error:
+We've encountered several issues with the version bump workflow:

+1. **Tag Conflict Error**: The workflow fails with the error:

 ```
 fatal: tag 'v1.0.0' already exists